bigfix/developer.bigfix.com/site/reference/types/local-mssql-database.md

 # type: local mssql database

-The &amp;lt;local mssql database&amp;gt; inspectors retrieve the properties of the MS SQL databases on the local machine.
+The &lt;local mssql database&lt; inspectors retrieve the properties of the MS SQL databases on the local machine.

 # audit level of &lt;local mssql database&gt; : integer